AlexBormotov/Data-Engineer-Projects/Unified-Data-Analysis-for-International-Banking-Services/README.md

 ### Discription

 A fintech startup that provides international banking services wants to conduct a unified data analysis.
-Our task is to combine information from different sources and prepare it for analytics.
+My task is to combine information from different sources and prepare it for analytics.
 As a result they need a dashboard with 4 key metrics

 ### Realization